 Field-hunting tip

-Look in fumarolic deposits in volcanic rocks country — that is the host setting where refikite typically forms.
+Look in fumarolic deposits in volcanic rocks country, the host setting where refikite typically forms.
 If you start seeing sulfur, gypsum in float, you are in the right ground.
 Field specimens usually show a resinous masses habit, so train your eye for that shape before scanning the outcrop.